onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 I (@tbunnyman) have not used Pocket since 2013 and therefor am no longer activly developing this.
 I will check and merge pull requests for bugs and non-distruptive features but if you wan to go crazy I totally encorage forking and sharing.

+ If you want to get an update version of this repo visit https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin .

 # Installation
 * Under the "Fetch News" drop down select "Add a Custom Source"
 * Click "Load Recipe From File" and choose the Pocket.recipe file